Thank you to Dare2tri for contributing information and photos for this article.

 Ironman – 2.4 mile swim, 112 mile bike ride, 26.2 mile run

-Contrary to the name’s implication, the para-triathlon competitors in Rio this summer will not compete at an Olympic distance.
+Contrary to the name’s implication, the para-triathlon competitors in Rio did not compete at an Olympic distance.
 The Sprint distance is the Elite Level distance and is utilized for any Paralympic and Paralympic-qualifying races.

 Not comfortable swimming in open water?
 Don’t have a racing chair yet?
 Turn your first triathlon into a team sport.
 More and more races offer a relay option, which is a great way to get introduced to the sport.
 As in a traditional relay, a different person competes in each discipline.
 This option allows newer triathletes to compete in a discipline they feel comfortable in, experience the transition area and compete with their friends.
 Check the website for the race you’re interested in to see if they offer this option, or reach out to the race director to see if they would allow you to compete as a relay team.